TULiberalArts/Jewish-Studies/pages/home.md

 permalink: /
 description: >-
   At Temple University we a major and minor in Jewish Studies.
 In addition, we were the first university to offer a Certificate in Secular Jewish Studies.
 keywords: >-
   Jewish Studies, Temple University, BA in Jewish Studies, major or minor in Jewish Studies
-layout: home
+layout: home3
 feature: false
 feature-title: null
 feature-body: null